 Ensure data consistency

 Nearly 45% of customers expect in-store consultants to be aware of the products that are offered online.
 With omnichannel, your data on each client is channel-independent.
-You collect these data across channels and can use them for gaining insights into your audience.
+You collect these data across channels and can use them to gain insights into your audience.
 You can define what channel works the best for a particular client segment, what type of content generates more sales, etc.

 Steps for Building a Consistent Omnichannel Strategy